 Using the Administrative Wage and Labor Market Flow Panel (AWFP), we show that the average real wage behavior masks that establishments have very different wage cyclicalities.
-Around 34 percent of establishments have a countercyclical wage over the business cycle.
-Due to the linkage of the AWFP with the IAB Establishment Panel, we are able to show that moderate cyclicality is associated with a higher share of establishments within collective bargaining.
-In addition, moderately procyclical establishments are on average larger relative to all other groups.
-In addition, strongly countercyclical wage establishments tend to have a larger average real wage growth than the average in the economy.
+Around one-third of establishments exhibits a countercyclical wage over the business cycle.
+Due to the linkage of the AWFP with the IAB Establishment Panel, we are able to show that acyclicality is associated with a higher share of establishments within collective bargaining.
+In addition, these establishments are on average larger relative to all other groups.
+By contrast, strongly countercyclical wage establishments tend to have a larger average real wage growth than the average in the economy.

 Furthermore, we are able to show that differences in real wage cyclicalities have meaningful implications for employment cyclicalities.
 Establishments with more procyclical wages have a less procyclical employment behavior.
 This is in line with our proposed theoretical framework.
 In counterfactual exercises, we show the quantitative importance of wage rigidities for aggregate amplification.
-Compared to standard Nash wage bargaining, the German labor market reacts three times stronger to aggregate shocks.
+Furthermore, we show that acyclical and countercyclical establishments are important drivers for asymmetric labor market reactions over the business cycle.
+We also discuss the connection to the earnings risk literature.
+A deeper investigation would require further linkages between establishment and worker data, which we leave for future research.

 By showing that establishments' wage rigidity does affect their employment dynamics, our paper provides support for quantitative theories where different wage cyclicalities affect employment.
 Our paper looks at the effects of wage cyclicality through the lens of a model with random search.
-Thereby, we present one possible mechanism that is in line with the pattern from the data.
-However, we consider our paper as a starting point that establishes empirical facts, which are relevant for various other streams of the literature.
-Our wage cyclicality measures are not structural but in a reduced form and can easily be compared to other simulated models, e.g., directed search models (e.g., Julien et al., 2009), New Keynesian frameworks with infrequent wage adjustments, or to medium-scale dynamic stochastic general equilibrium models (e.g., Christiano et al., 2005; Smets and Wouters, 2007).
+Thereby, we present one possible mechanism that is in line with the pattern in the data.
+However, we consider our paper as a starting point that establishes empirical facts that are relevant for various other streams of the literature.
+Our wage cyclicality measures are not structural but in a reduced form and can easily be compared to other simulated models, e.g., to directed search models (e.g., Julien et al., 2009), to New Keynesian frameworks with infrequent wage adjustments, or to medium-scale dynamic stochastic general equilibrium models (e.g., Christiano et al., 2005; Smets and Wouters, 2007).